KarlFarrugiaIcon/OreillyKatas2023/README.md

 ![Domain Events](Images/DomainBoundaries/DomainEvents.jpg)

 Following the identification of domain events, the next step involves pinpointing the commands and users responsible for triggering these events.
 Commands are actions initiating these events.
-External actors' commands are explicitly recognized, while some commands originate internally.
-Post-it notes are arranged to visualize a sequence: actor, command, and event, ensuring a cohesive representation of the system's flow.
+External actors' commands are explicitly recognised, while some commands originate internally.
+Post-it notes are arranged to visualise a sequence: actor, command, and event, ensuring a cohesive representation of the system's flow.
 This step streamlines the understanding of event triggers and user interactions.
 These commands and domain events are grouped into related aggregates.

 ![Domain Commands](Images/DomainBoundaries/DomainEventCommands.jpg)

 In the final step, post-gathering domain events and defining triggering commands, the focus shifts to automation policies.
 These policies apply to commands lacking external actors, activated upon the completion of specific domain events, signifying communication ties between bounded contexts.
 By grouping semantically related aggregates, we define bounded contexts.
-Visualized in a diagram, these boundaries and event-driven connections take shape.
+Visualised in a diagram, these boundaries and event-driven connections take shape.

 ![Domain Events with Bounded Contexts](Images/DomainBoundaries/DomainEventBoundedContexts.jpg)